rfc-editor/errata-report-process/draft-rpc-errata-process.md

 and posting process described in Appendix B, which was a manually operated, email-based task.

-Unfortunately, our understanding of the errata problem was wrong in several ways.
-The number of errors reported turned out to be significantly greater than anticipated, and the process of vetting and posting required more human resources.
+Because the number of errors reported turned out to be significantly greater than anticipated, and the process of vetting and posting required more human resources, a web-based process was created.

-Another issue with errata is that some of the reported errors are not simply editorial, but rather correct technical contents of RFCs.
+Another reason to go with a web-based approach to handling erratum reports is that about half the reports are not simply editorial, but rather apply to the technical contents of RFCs.
 A savvy implementer of the specification can often, but not always, figure out what was intended by the RFC as published, but technical errors should be announced somehow.
 Furthermore, posting technical